• Skip to primary navigation

 This easy, all-in-one homemade biltong recipe results in a delightfully spiced, and oh-so-moreish snack!

-5 from 3 votes
+5 from 5 votes

-Prep Time: 1 hr
+Prep time.Prep Time 1 hour hr

-Drying Time: 2 d
+Drying Time 2 days d

-Servings: 24 (25 gram servings)
+Servings 24 (25 gram servings)

 Equipment